 “A combination of visual and voice interaction could really be the sweet spot for making the most out of voice assistants,” said Yarosh.

-With the help of this Google Award, Professor Yarosh will develop a prototype voice interface and ask 100 parents and children at the Minnesota State Fair to try it out.
-Volunteer families will interact with a prototype voice assistant on common everyday tasks, such as cooking together, doing homework, or planning a family activity.
-Based on the families' experience, the research team will be able to provide concrete recommendations for how to improve voice assistants to be more usable and more useful for families with children.
+With the help of this Google Award, Professor Yarosh developed a prototype voice interface and asked 100 parents and children at the Minnesota State Fair to try it out.
+Volunteer families interacted with the prototype voice assistant on common everyday tasks, such as cooking together, doing homework, or planning a family activity.
+Based on the families’ experience, the research team will be able to provide concrete recommendations for how to improve voice assistants to be more usable and more useful for families with children.

 “The bottom line is that we hope to reduce the number of times families have to hear ‘I don't know how to help with that’ from their voice assistant,” Yarosh added.